oauth-wg/oauth-selective-disclosure-jwt/main.md

 Appendix 2 shows a more complex example using claims from eKYC (todo: reference).

-### Hash Function Claim
+### Digest Derivaction Function Claim

-The claim `sd_hash_alg` indicates the hash algorithm used by the Issuer to generate the hashes of the salted claim values.
-The hash algorithm identifier MUST be a value from the "Hash Name String" column in the IANA "Named Information Hash Algorithm" registry [IANA.Hash.Algorithms].
-SD-JWTs with hash algorithm identifiers not found in this registry are not considered valid and MUST NOT be accepted by verifiers.
+The claim `sd_hash_alg` indicates the hash algorithm function used by the Issuer to generate the hashes over the random values and the claim values.

+The hash algorithm identifier MUST be a value from the "Hash Name String" column in the IANA "Named Information Hash Algorithm" registry [IANA.Hash.Algorithms] or HMAC algorithms in "Algorithmn Name" column in the IANA "JSON Web Signature and Encryption Algorithms" registry [IANA.JWS.Algorithms].

 To promote interoperability, implementations MUST support the SHA-256 hash algorithm.

+Other specifications and/or profiles of this specification may register additional algorithm identifiers.

 ### Holder Public Key Claim